Guide to Web3 and dApp Infrastructure

 Smart Contract

 Smart contracts are fundamental to the functionality of Web3 Decentralized Applications (dApps).
 They are automated contracts whose terms are coded and stored on a blockchain.
 These contracts independently handle the logic and state of the dApp, enabling transactions and interactions that do not rely on a central authority.
-Once deployed to the blockchain, smart contracts become immutable, and they become the primary means of updating data on the blockchain.
+Once deployed to the blockchain, smart contracts become immutable, becoming the primary means of updating data.

 The development process of smart contracts generally involves several key steps: